 Bay Area Rapid Transit District (BART), San Francisco Airport Extension Project (SFOX) – the five-mile extension of BART with four stations, a $2 billion design-build project.
 Mr. Niquette completed the five-year assignment providing contract management oversight for automatic train control hardware, which applied an advanced software architecture.

 Mr. Niquette led a management team that founded the Advanced Systems Division (ASD), the electronics arm of MK.
 From its inception, ASD made contributions to real-time information and control-systems projects in the railroad industry, both freight and transit.
-The most significant products are embedded systems for vehicle health monitoring and for the Advanced Automatic Train Control (AATC) program at BART, funded by the Advanced Research Projects Agency (ARPA), applying aerospace hardware and support software in an ensemble of technologies that has become known as Communications Based Train Control (CBTC)
+Embedded systems for vehicle health monitoring and for the Advanced Automatic Train Control (AATC) program at BART, funded by the Advanced Research Projects Agency (ARPA), applying aerospace hardware and support software in an ensemble of technologies that has become known as Communications Based Train Control (CBTC).

 Spur Products, Boise, ID

-Mr. Niquette led a team of hardware and software engineers responsible for the development of 18 microprocessor-based high-speed protocol converters for the computer industry.
+Mr. Niquette led a team of hardware and software engineers in the development of 18 microprocessor-based high-speed protocol converters for the computer industry.

 American Automation, Tustin, CA

-Mr. Niquette’s responsibilities included the introduction of a comprehensive line of more than one hundred hardware and software products that are marketed worldwide to engineers for the development of microprocessor-based systems.
+Mr. Niquette’s responsibilities included the introduction of a comprehensive line of more than 100 hardware and software products that are marketed worldwide to engineers for the development of widely diverse microprocessor-based systems.

 Computer Automation, Irvine, CA